celiagiotti/visualisation_mini-project/README.md

-# visualisation_mini-project
+# Baby Names Mini Project - Visualisation IGR204

-Repository for the "Baby Names" mini project
+This is the repository for the "Baby Names" mini project.

 Members of the project group :
 - Laurent GAYRAUD (MS Big Data)